 Nor do we normalize these constants to 1 - we normalize them to other values in order to derive base units at useful scales.
 The Metric system addresses the scale problem with a base unit, the mole, which consists of Avogadro's number (NA) of molecules, where NA = 6.022141×10²³.
 In like manner, Janus Metrics introduce a dimensionless unit called the Dodekit (δ), whose value is 12¹², or 8,916,100,448,256 (8.9×10¹²).
 We then use the Dodekit to normalize several constants.

 Using these normalized constants, Janus derives five fundamental units for charge, mass, time, distance and temperature, and another 20 physical and electromagnetic units, plus a few more social units which will be explained on the next page.
 All of these have been given English names based on Greek and Latin roots, and other languages will use similar names.
-Unit names are never plural, and each unit has a two-letter abbreviation, usually the first two letters of the original root, which is always written before the value.
+Unit names are never plural, and each unit is abbreviated by its first two letters, which are always written before the value.

 1 Spinthit = eδ = 1.428516719 × 10-6 Coulombs